bclever1/SudokuSolver/README.md

 # SudokuSolver
 My bad ass sudoku solver

-Please download the .exe and .dll into the same folder.
+Please download SudokuSolver.zip and extract anywhere.

 This project is not meant to be the fastest solver in the world.
 It will get faster as I add more solving techniques (which means less guessing), nor is it the prettiest (yet).